Antebellum architecture: History

+Regional Variations in Antebellum Architecture

+Antebellum Architecture in the Southern United States is largely associated with various buildings largely made up of the Greek Revival Style that fills much of the South.
+Regional variations can be found such as in Middle Georgia which reveal how variables such as local resources, climate, and numerous other factors can influence the architectural style.

+The architecture of Middle Georgia, particularly in the Oconee region, is one example of this, with distinct adaptations to the local conditions.
+Aspects of the local architecture that diverge from the standard style include the materials used and other modifications reflecting the local climate.
+The iconic plantation homes of the antebellum style were largely faithful to the original design but incorporated locally sourced brick, which acted as an insulator against the hotter summer climate.

+The regional variations also differ due to local economic conditions, with the economy being primarily based on cotton cultivation and farming.
+The buildings were constructed as demonstrations of wealth and power, with these key aspects serving as central design elements.
+The buildings showcased the material success of local plantations, which were the primary examples of antebellum architecture in the region.

 In modern society

 An estimated 20% of antebellum mansions remain intact in the south today due to many being burned during the Civil War, natural disasters, and their neglect.

 Many antebellum homes are now museums; Georgia's Old Governor's Mansion is an example of this.
 The mansion belongs to Georgia College, and is its most treasured structure.
-In 2001, the structure began its restoration, and now serves as a museum that exhibits artefacts and gardens that showcase its history.
-Tours are available today that focus on the history of the building, gardens, and artefacts.
+In 2001, the structure began its restoration, and now serves as a museum that exhibits artifacts and gardens that showcase its history.
+Tours are available today that focus on the history of the building, gardens, and artifacts.
 The mansion was declared a National Historic Landmark in 1973.

 In 2005, Hurricane Katrina struck Louisiana and Mississippi.
 Its effects damaged or destroyed many antebellum buildings throughout the South.
 This destruction once again raised the question of whether or not these buildings, as symbols of a wealthy society propped up by slavery, should be preserved.
 For example, Grass Lawn, an antebellum mansion in Gulfport, Mississippi, was totally destroyed by the hurricane.
 As the community began to raise funds to rebuild the mansion, it faced resistance from parts of the community who opposed the symbolism of the mansion.
 Though it eventually passed through city council, the bill funding the reconstruction was at first even voted down.

 Many prime example of antebellum architecture did not receive the same support as Grass Lawn.
 In the wake of Katrina, cleanups of cities often did not follow the guidelines of the National Historic Preservation Act.
 Hundreds of properties were destroyed with little hope of being reconstructed or commemorated.
 There are movements however, to preserve these historic properties.
 FEMA (Federal Emergency Management Agency) for example helps to preserve important architectural properties, especially those affected by Katrina.